paulmoore/RedisChat/README.md

 Check out `index.php` for information on what files you have to modify.
 Each file will explain the relevant schema and what you need to do.
 Sections where you need to add Redis commands are marked with TODOs.

+Checkout the _assignment_ branch for the original, unfinished code.